|Historic area of significance||UK|

 Issues affecting the viability of the craft

 - Market issues: The market for newly-built vehicles is small – primarily for private drivers and private collections.
-The wedding market is growing, but usually favours the cheaper Eastern European import.
+The wedding market uses carriages, but usually favours the cheaper Eastern European import.

-- Market issues: the cost of restoration can be higher than the value of the vehicle, making it unviable.
+- Market issues: the cost of restoration can be higher than the value of the vehicle, although there are some owners who are prepared to make this investment in their vehicles.

 - Foreign competition: The main threat is competition from Eastern Europeans, particularly Poland, making at very low cost – this has completely knocked the bottom out of the English-made coach market.
-A new Eastern European vehicle costs approximately £8,000, while an English one costs about £30,000.
-The cheap pound is helping, but won’t last forever.
+A new Eastern European vehicle will cost around a third of a UK made vehicle.

 - Loss of skills: Today, most coachbuilding work is restoration.
 Very few people buy new English vehicles – they either buy English vehicles to repair, or new Eastern European vehicles.
-The skills that are most in danger of dying out are those needed to make a new vehicle from start to finish – restoration is relatively easy because the bits are there for you, but it’s very difficult to make a new vehicle from scratch.
+The skills that are most in danger of dying out are those needed to make a new vehicle from start to finish.

 - Loss of skills: The skills that are most in danger of dying out are those needed to make a new vehicle from start to finish.
 The main market for coachbuilding is in restoration – very few people buy new English vehicles, they either buy English vehicles to repair, or new Eastern European vehicles.